8 Common Text Messaging Mistakes That Can Cost You Clients

 Moreover, following SMS opt-out rules is equally important and users should be able to easily withdraw themselves from the subscribers' list whenever they want.

 Failing at this and leaving your consumers annoyed is not the worst that can happen if you decide to break these conditions.
-Not following the rules for SMS marketing compliance is actually a serious violation, which makes it probably the biggest text messaging mistake a business can ever make.
+Not following the rules for SMS marketing compliance is actually a serious violation, which makes it probably one of the biggest text messaging mistakes a business can ever make.

 This doesn’t sound like a goal that you’d like to achieve, doesn’t it?
 Before sending your first SMS to your customers, make sure to get familiar with all the relevant text messaging regulations and follow them to avoid any data misuse or violation of privacy.